christabor/code_reflector/README.md

 ### HTML Reflector

 Takes CSS and converts it to corresponding HTML.
-Similar to Emmett, but fully OSS, and programmable.
+Similar to Emmett, but fully OSS, and programmable (and handles spaces for nested selectors).
 Also designed to work in conjunction with other **Reflector** modules.

 Example: